Best dog toys for separation anxiety

 What are the best dog toys for separation anxiety?

-When bonded to their owner and used to a certain lifestyle, dogs can quickly become attached to having company and grow worried when they’re left alone.
-Separation anxiety may start at a young age or develop over time; it can be triggered by sudden changes in routine or environment and lead to destructive, harmful behavior.
+Dogs can quickly become attached to having company and grow worried when they’re left alone.
+Separation anxiety can be triggered by sudden changes in routine or environment and lead to destructive, harmful behavior.

+Separation anxiety can be dangerous when unchecked, but there are means to help your furry friend cope.
 One of the ways to alleviate separation anxiety in dogs is through toys.
-The best dog toys engage in order to distract from being left alone and avoid boredom or provide comfort to reduce stress and help keep the dog calm while they’re left alone.
-Separation anxiety can be dangerous when unchecked, but there are means to help your furry friend cope.
+The best dog toys engage a dog to distract it from being left alone, help prevent boredom or provide comfort to reduce stress.

 What is separation anxiety?